AdBusterOfficial/AdBusterOfficial/README.md

 ---

-## 🤝 Contact
+## 📬 Contact
+AdBuster is a project developed and maintained by the AdBuster Team.
-If you want to collaborate, test, or integrate AdBuster with Smart Home systems — feel free to reach out.
+If you want to report a bug or suggest an improvement, please use:

+• GitHub Issues (recommended)
+• Contact form available on the project website